Javagedes/edk2parselib/readme.md

 2. Implement !include <file> functionality that will parse the file into a tree structure and insert it

+3. Merge similar sections that come from !includes

 3. make `replace_variable` in base_parser.py actually replace a variable

 4. Handle local vars vs global defines